MedLeon/web-push-notification/packages/web-push-notification/README.md

 ```
 // get subscription from the request
-const newSubscription = request.body //depends on your server
+const newSubscription = request.body //depends on your type of server and/or library (like express)

 // save somewhere.
 Most likely a DB like Postgres.
 someImaginativeDB.saveSomewhere(newSubscription)